mozilla-conduit/pulsebot/README.md

 pulsebot
 ========

-Pulsebot is a bot listening to pulse.mozilla.org for mercurial changes and notifying channels accordingly.
-It uses the willie bot for all interactions with IRC servers.
+Pulsebot is a bot listening to pulse.mozilla.org for mercurial changes and notifying bugzilla accordingly.

-The current setup used on irc.mozilla.org can be replicated as follows:
+The current live setup can be replicated as follows:

 ```
 sudo apt-get install python-virtualenv